Pench Mowgli Trek

 Our first camp, Camp 1903, is on the grounds of a forest rest house, which was built in 1903.
 The forest rest house itself was and is designed for royalty.
 You don’t stay there, because the charges are also royal but you can do a tour of the house, and camp on the grounds of the rest house.

 Frankly, we still have a lot to rave about this region: like India's first-ever light and soundproof elevated road that runs through the heart of the forest, which we will drive on.
-The pretty streams through the forest.
+The pretty streams and rivers through the forest.
 The incredible amount of birdlife and butterflies.
 But we’ll let you discover those for yourself when you actually do the trek.

 Indiahikes is opening yet another trek in Central India, this time in the heart of Pench National Park, Madhya Pradesh.
 Pench, is one of the most famous tiger reserves in our country.
 This new trek runs through the buffer zone of this famous tiger reserve, teeming with flora and fauna, and yes, tigers too!